 The study’s take-home message: The further your drinking water source is from fracking operations the safer it is likely to be said Robert Jackson of Duke University, the lead author of the Proceedings of the National Academies of Science study.

 “Distance matters when it comes to reducing the risk of water contamination,” Jackson told DeSmog.

 Hydraulic fracturing or fracking occurs at least 50% of all gas wells in the US.
 This roughly the same in British Columbia and Alberta.
-First the gas well is drilled vertically 200 to 3,000 metres deep into gas-bearing shale rock and then horizontally for 1,000 metres or more along the shale formation.
-Then a toxic mix of chemicals and millions of litres of water are pumped underground at high enough pressure to fracture the shale, releasing the gas into the pipeline.
+First, the gas well is drilled vertically 200 to 3,000 meters deep into gas-bearing shale rock and then horizontally for 1,000 meters or more along with the shale formation.
+Then a toxic mix of chemicals and millions of liters of water are pumped underground at high enough pressure to fracture the shale, releasing the gas into the pipeline.